 Principles and techniques in the practice of public administration.
 Case studies and contact with field professionals will be emphasized.

-Recent Term(s) Offered: spring 2021; summer 2021; fall 2021
+Recent Term(s) Offered: None

 PS 598 Internship in Public Administration 3 Hours

 Work experience in a public sector or non-profit agency combined with faculty direction.